byronka/minum/docs/quick_start.md

 }
 ```

-* Add a new path - have it serve content from /hello:
+* Add a new path - have it serve content from /hello
-* After making this change, stop the running server and rerun the startup command
+* (After making this change, stop the running server and rerun the startup command)

 ```java
 public class Main {